elixir-lang/elixir/README.md

     % This matches and bound x and y to 2 and 4
     { 1: 2, x: y } = dict

-### Closures and immutability

-Keep in mind that variables assignment inside functions do not change the original binding.
-For example:

-    a = 1
-    b = -> a = 2
-    b()
-    a % => 1

-This is different compared to other languages but is coherent to Erlang's immutability.
-As everything is immutable, when the function assigns a new variable, it creates a new binding with the new variable value and the original binding is never modified.
-This is important to avoid side-effects when passing functions to different processes (parallel execution).

 ### Method signatures